Acekon/telegram_bot_and_tasks/README.md

 The bot can send both text messages and images.
 It retrieves messages and image paths from a SQLite database and sends them to the specified chat ID at the times specified in `start_times`.

-To add a new message to the bot, you can use the command `/addmess` and then follow the prompts to save the message to the database.
+To add a new message to the bot, you can use the command `/create` and then follow the prompts to save the message to the database.

-To add an image to a specific message, you can use the command `/addimg` and follow the prompts to upload the image and associate it with the desired message ID.
+To add an image to a specific message, you can use the command `/upload` and follow the prompts to upload the image and associate it with the desired message ID.

 ### Managing Messages

 The bot provides several commands to manage messages:

 - `/status`: Check the status of sent and unsent messages.
-- `/getmess`: Retrieve information about a specific message, including associated images (if any).
+- `/get`: Retrieve information about a specific message, including associated images (if any).
-- `/addmess`: Add new message in DB and return saved ID.
+- `/create`: Add new message in DB and return saved ID.
-- `/addimg`: Add new IMG for ID message.
+- `/upload`: Add new IMG for ID message.
 - `/search`: Search message search by keyword return list ID messages.
+- `/status`: Return status sending.
 - Callback queries: The bot provides inline keyboard buttons for message management, such as removing a message, removing associated images, and replacing the message.

 ### Schedule and Sending